astahmer/pastable/README.md

 ## Motivations

-In every project I've been a part of, I've always ended up copy/pasting some part of a previous project that I had made generic, and I just kept pasting it over and over.
+In every project I've been a part of, I've always ended up copy/pasting some part of a previous project that I had made generic, and moving from one project to another I just kept pasting it over and over.

 So here we are, I made yet another multi-purpose-utils package !